niravdevganiya/Atlas/docs/releases/V0.1/UserGuide.md

 # 8. Toolbar

-The Toolbar provides user access to the implemented editing actions.
+The Toolbar provides an application/presentation entry point for the implemented editing operations.

 The Resource editing capabilities established in v0.1 are: